 Add the butter and yoghurt to the eggs and mix on medium / high until just combined.
 Add the dry ingredients and whisk again briefly until a batter forms.

-Note: taste the batter at this time and see if you'd like to increase the amount of sweetener or add another tsp ground ginger.
+Note: taste the batter at this time and see if you'd like to increase the amount of sweetener or add another teaspoon ground ginger.
 We all have different ideas of what is perfectly sweet or perfectly spiced!

 Spoon the batter into the bundt tin and level with a spatula.
 Wet your hands slightly with water and smooth the top.